Skip to content

 What to know before booking.

-Is brunette balayage different from blonde balayage?+
+Is brown balayage different from brunette balayage?+

 How long does a balayage appointment take?+